 - The bond between Bugs and Squeaks.
 Its quite clear they see each other as brothers and always look out for each other.

-- Daffy may be back to his original persona as the Screwy Squirrel but he genuinely wants to help people by bringing smiles to their faces.
+- Daffy may be back to his original screwball persona but he genuinely wants to help people by bringing smiles to their faces.

-- Bugs displays he is above hitting women because he refused to break his mother's heart.
-When Rhonda pushes him too far, the wabbit decides to retaliate and guess who rooted for him?
+- Bugs displays that he is above hitting women because he refused to break his mother's heart.
+When Rhoda Roundhouse pushes him too far, the wabbit decides to retaliate and guess who rooted for him?
 His mother

-- Jerkass Woobie: Leslie.
-Even though he is like most antagonists and deserves the Butt-Monkey treatment from Bugs or Daffy, He gets treated poorly by whoever he works for.
-The episodes he is in usually has him wanting to get a promotion but fails.
+- Jerkass Woobie: Leslie P. Lilylegs.
+Even though he is like most antagonists and deserves the Butt-Monkey treatment from Bugs or Daffy, he gets treated poorly by whoever he works for.
+The episodes he is in usually have him wanting to get a promotion but failing.

-- Rescued from the Scrappy Heap: After being dropped for being The Scrappy for his inoffensive and obnoxious characterization around that time eighty years ago, Gabby Goat, while still the Hot-Blooded grumpy goat, here is made less unlikeable, given some Take That, Scrappy! moments when he is the Butt-Monkey and at the end have Porky chasing him for his notable Hair-Trigger Temper and is depicted as a Deadpan Snarker who should've gone to Vegas.
+- Rescued from the Scrappy Heap: After being dropped for being The Scrappy for his inoffensive and obnoxious characterization around that time eighty years ago, Gabby Goat, while still a Hot-Blooded grumpy goat, here is made less unlikeable, given some Take That, Scrappy! moments when he is the Butt-Monkey and "Gettin' Your Goat" ends with Porky chasing him for his notable Hair-Trigger Temper and is depicted as a Deadpan Snarker who should've gone to Vegas.